 Technical Snapshot: The 1984 Setup

-The infrastructure at Veliko Polje was largely completed between 1979 and 1981, representing a significant modernization of the mountain's existing trail network.
+The infrastructure at Veliko Polje was largely completed between 1979 and 1981, representing a significant modernization of the mountain's existing trail network to support both winter competition and year-round training.

-• Trail Network: Nearly 60 km (37 miles) of trails were prepared, including specialized tracks for cross-country, biathlon, and training.
+• Trail Network: 55 km (34.1 miles) of dedicated runs were prepared, including specialized tracks for cross-country, biathlon, and training.

-• Summer Training: Uniquely for the time, the venue included a 2,500 m (1.55 mile) asphalt track designed for roller-ski training during the summer months.
+• Summer Training: Uniquely for the time, the venue included a 2,800 m (1.74 miles) asphalt rolling lane designed for the "dry" training of Nordic skiers during the summer months.

 • Press Facilities: A dedicated auxiliary press center of 1,000 square meters was established at the venue.
 Managed by the Belgrade newspaper Borba, it provided 96 desks, 16 phone booths, and 15 teleprinters to serve the international media.